 A feature of the World Series Sprintcars schedule is Speedweek, five nights of frantic action over 7 days, starting on December 26.

-World Series Sprintcars has been dominated by two drivers, Australia's Max Dumensy and Brooke Tatnell who have won fifteen championships between them.
+World Series Sprintcars has been dominated by two drivers, Australia's Max Dumensy and Brooke Tatnell who have won sixteen championships between them.

 Originally known as the Winfield Australian Sprintcar (ASC) Series, the WSS Company was created by a group of high profile speedway identities in 1987 when it became clear that Australian Sprint Cars needed a national competition.
 Former Speedway Park promoter John Hughes was appointed manager of the series, a role he held until the end of the 2000/2001 championship.